May 24, 2022

 If you want to use a third-party email client like Google Workspace, you have to change each default MX record to Google’s.

 Here’s how to fill the required fields when modifying or adding a new MX record, aside from Name and TTL:

 - Mail server – paste the address of the mail server you want to use.
 For example, if you use Google Workspace, the addresses will look like ASPMX.L.GOOGLE.COM.

 - Priority – you can add multiple mail servers and sort them by which one to use first when receiving incoming emails.
 The lower the number is, the higher it is on the list.

 A TXT record allows domain administrators to include readable notes for both humans and machines.
-It doesn’t directly impact your DNS configurations, but it tells other parties important information about your domain.
+It doesn’t directly impact your DNS settings, but it tells other parties important information about your domain.
 TXT records serve different purposes, and you can have more than one in your DNS zone.

 A common purpose of a TXT record is to create a Sender Policy Framework (SPF) record.
 SPF records specify which hostnames or IP addresses are authorized to send emails on behalf of your domain.
-If you use Hostinger, you’ll see that there’s one SPF record already created by the system.
+If you use Hostinger, you’ll see that there’s one SPF record already created by the domain name system.

 Modifying and adding a new TXT record works similarly to other types of records.
 The TXT value should be filled with the information you want to specify in the entry.